gatling/gatling/src/docs/content/reference/execute/cloud/user/simulations/index.md

 If you want to use private locations, please refer to the [specific documentation]({{< ref "../../../install/cloud" >}}).

-In order to get the best results from your simulation you should select the load generators that best represent your user base.
+To get the best results from your simulation you should select the load generator locations that best match your user base.

-{{< img src="create-simulation-locations.png" alt="Create simulation - Step 2" >}}
+{{< img src="step2.png" alt="Create simulation - Step 2" >}}

 - **Location**: defines the locations to be used when initiating the Gatling Enterprise load generators.
 - **Number of load generators**: number of load generators for this location.
 - **Weight distribution**: by default, every load generator will produce the same load.
 If enabled, you must set the weight in % for each location (e.g. the first location does 20% of the requests, and the second does 80%).
 The sum of all weights must be 100%.
-- **Dedicated IP Addresses**: Check if you want to enable [dedicated IP addresses]({{< ref "dedicated-ips" >}}) for your load generators.
-Only available for public locations.

 You can add several locations with different numbers of load generators to run your simulation.

-After this step, you can already save the simulation, or continue with optional configurations.
+After this step, you can save the simulation, or continue with optional configurations.

 ### Step 3: Load Generator Parameters {{% badge info "Optional" /%}} {#step-3-load-generators-parameters}

-This step allows you to define the Java system properties and environment variables used when running this particular simulation.
+This step allows you to define the Java system properties or JS parameters and environment variables used when running this particular simulation.
 Properties/variables entered here will add to the defaults, unless you choose to ignore the defaults.
 If you keep the defaults, and you add a property/variable with the same key as one from the defaults, the simulation's value will be used (it overrides the default).
+See the [Default Load Generator Parameters]({{<ref "#default-load-generator-parameters">}}) section for more information.

-{{< img src="create-simulation-load-generator-parameters.png" alt="Create simulation - Step 3" >}}
+{{< img src="step3.png" alt="Create simulation - Step 3" >}}

 {{< alert tip >}}
-JVM options, Java System Properties and environment variables will be saved in a snapshot that will be available in the run.
+JVM options, Java System Properties or JS parameters and environment variables will be saved in a snapshot that will be available in the run.
 This information will be visible by anyone who has read access.
 You can exclude some system properties from being copied if you prefix them with `sensitive.`, and environment variables if you prefix them with `SENSITIVE_`.
 {{< /alert >}}